wp-plugins/ewww-image-optimizer/readme.txt

 == Upgrade Notice ==

 = 1.2.0 =
-Added conversion operations to optionally determine best file format for the smallest possible file.
+SECURITY: bundled optipng is 0.7.4 to address a vulnerability.
+Added conversion operations gif2png, png2jpg, and jpg2png.
 Setting paths manually will be disabled in a future release, as the plugin now automatically looks in the plugin folder.
-It is advised to move your binaries there and remove the path settings.
+It is advised to move your binaries there and remove the path settings (optipng and gifsicle are already there).
 Also added a poll for feedback.
 Please visit the settings page and submit the poll if applicable.

 = 1.1.0 =
 Added pngout functionality for even better PNG optimization (disabled by default).
 Settings page now has links to stand-alone binaries of gifsicle and optipng.
 Please try them out and report any problems.